 For investors and traders, it is critical to carefully consider the costs connected with each transaction before deciding on one platform over another since costs connected with each trade can quickly add up.

 Since high deposit and trading fees on platforms may limit your earning potential, Uphold customers can rest assured that their fees will be minimized when using the exchange.
-Firstly, Uphold does not charge withdrawal, deposit, or trading fees; however, it does charge a spread for each transaction you make; thus, it is not a completely free platform.
+Firstly, Uphold does not charge trading fees; however, it does charge a spread for each transaction you and a $1 transaction fee on all transactions between assets where the amount transacted is under $100 in value.

 Nevertheless, the spread is clear and transparent, it is essentially the cost charged based on the difference in price between the buy and sell offer, which may change during periods of high volatility.
 Specifically, it’s a small percentage added to your transaction, and it varies a bit depending on market circumstance